This guide explains how to use the board for administrators.

 The Advanced Settings tab allows you to configure various settings.

-[Initial Step]
+[Initial step]

 When checked, the card’s steps will be copied to a custom field when the card’s steps transition.
 Select the custom field to which this copy will be made.
 The custom field must be created on the board beforehand.

-[Add Approvers to Card]
+[Add approvers to card]

 Actions can be performed by anyone, not just card members.
 However, only card members are prompted to take action.
 To prompt an approver to take action, the approver must be added as a card member.
 This can be done manually in advance or automatically with this option.